 We, too have been healed by our faith in Jesus.
-As Naaman’s flesh is made again like that of a little child, our souls have been cleansed of sin in the waters of Baptism.
-We experience this cleansing again and again in the Sacrament of Penance - as we repent our sins, beg and receive mercy from our Master, Jesus.
+As Naaman's flesh is made again like that of a little child, our souls have been cleansed of sin in the waters of Baptism.
+We experience this cleansing again and again in the Sacrament of Penance—as we repent our sins and beg and receive mercy from our Master, Jesus.

 We return to glorify God in each Mass, to offer ourselves in sacrifice—falling on our knees before our Lord, giving thanks for our salvation.